-"But," he went on to illustrate, "Those that have learned the wisdom that they need to stay away from anything that would tempt them or even give an appearance of their doing sin, get far away from that 'tolerable' line."
+"But," he went on to illustrate, "Those that have learned the wisdom to stay away from anything that would tempt them or even give an appearance of their doing wrong, get far away from that 'tolerable' line."
 He moved far away from the imaginary line separating right and wrong.
-As he continued, he pointed out that, "As I get farther away the questionable 'gray' area, you will see that I am getting closer to God."
+As he continued, he pointed out, "As I get farther away from the questionable 'gray' area, you will see that I am getting closer to God."
 That is what living far from the edge of right and wrong does; it protects us from being tempted and falling into sin.

 He went back to the line of "what-one-can-get-away-with-and-still-not-be-involved-in-sin."
-As the preacher tried to balance on the line again, he warned, "Those that live close to the edge of where they were before they were saved, and what they know is sin, cannot lose their salvation when they get too close to their old lifestyle, but they can get involved in sin.
+As the preacher tried to balance on the line again, he warned, "Those that live close to the edge of where they were before they were saved, and know what sin is, cannot lose their salvation when getting too close to their old lifestyle, but they can get involved in it.
 They may lose their testimony that may take a long time, if ever, to get back.
 Their witness as a godly example will be ruined.

-"When one refers to Christian hypocrites, it is those that got too close to the edge and fell into sin that are usually being referred to.
-It is much safer to get to far from the edge, and get close to God.
-If it is questionable, give God the benefit of the doubt, and stay away from its involvement."
+"When referring to Christian hypocrites, those that got too close to the edge and fell into sin are usually referred to.
+It is much safer to get far from the tempting edge and closer to God.
+If it is questionable, give God the benefit of the doubt and stay away from its involvement."

 That is what separation is all about: separating oneself from anything that will make one fall and hurt the cause of Christ.
 That is why God wants us to separate from many things of this world and, of course, from sin.

 God loves us and does not want His children hurt by sin or weakened by its temptation.
 Separate yourself from the world and unto God.

-"If you're a Christian, why would you even want to act like, live like, look like, or even talk like the devil's losing side?"
+"If you're a Christian, why would you want to act like, live like, look like, or even talk like the devil's losing side?"